minosh00/minosh00/README.md

 - 📫 How to reach me **minoshimantha00@gmail.com**

-- ⚡ Fun fact **Do not let anyone to stop you from being the best person you can be ❤️👨‍💻**
+- ⚡  **Do not let anyone to stop you from being the best person you can be ❤️👨‍💻**

 <h3 align="left">Connect with me:</h3>
 <p align="left">